 The best areas to stay in Warsaw for first-timers are the neighborhoods of City Centre, Stare Miasto, Wola, and Praga Południe.
+These are popular and safe neighborhoods for tourists that offer a wide range of attractions and amenities.
 This guide will help you to decide where to stay in Warsaw as a tourist, for nightlife, and best things to do in Warsaw.

 Located on the Vistula River, Warsaw, also known as phoenix city, is the capital city of Poland.
 Warsaw was almost destroyed in World War II but Polish Citizens qucikly rebuilt it again to become the financial and economic center of the country.